• Skip to main content

 Jump is sure to bring a huge smile to your child's face.
 The book opens vertically to show, one by one, animals jumping.
 Each sequence begins with a single animal and the text, "A frog jumps," (kitten, dog, etc.) Turn the page and you see the animal high in the air with the word "Boing!"
 Variations in body formation, graphics and jumping ability create a cheerful and utterly delightful narrative.

-Vroom Vroom Garbage Truck
+Book cover for Vroom Vroom Garbage Truck

-by Asia Citro, illustrated by Troy Cummings
+Vroom Vroom Garbage Truck by Asia Citro, illustrated by Troy Cummings

 This absolutely delightful board book will have 2-year-olds making their favorite garbage truck noises.
 The onomatopoeic and rhythmic text is so much fun to read aloud and the bold and colorful illustrations are spot on.
 Your tot will surely join in with their own sounds, too.

-by Kimberley Gee
+Mad, Mad Bear by Kimberley Gee

 It's never too early to help children learn to recognize, name and process their feelings.
 This charming, age appropriate book does just that with the big scary emotions of anger and frustration.
 Bear is very mad because he had to leave the park early.
 When he gets home he has a meltdown, but with some help he breathes, has a snack and a rest, eventually coming out on the other side.

-MORE: Books about feelings for toddlers
+MORE: Books About Feelings for Toddlers

-Will Ladybug Hug?
+Book cover for Will Ladybug Hug?

-by Hilary Leung
+Will Ladybug Hug? by Hilary Leung

 Find it: Amazon | Bookshop